 Annual Leave - The CCC became a member of the Queensland Government's Annual Leave Central Scheme (ALCS) starting 1 July 2018.
 Under this scheme, a levy is made on the CCC to cover the cost of employees' annual leave (including leave loading and on-costs).
 The levies are expensed in the period in which they are payable.
 Amounts paid to employees for annual leave are claimed from the scheme quarterly in arrears.
-Also refer to Note 12.
+Refer to Note 13 for balances.

 Long Service Leave - Under the Queensland Government's Long Service Leave Central Scheme, a levy is applied on the CCC to cover the cost of employees' long service leave.
 Levies are expensed in the period in which they are payable.
 Amounts paid to employees for long service leave are claimed from the scheme quarterly in arrears.
-Also refer to Note 12.
+Refer to Note 13 for balances.